Keio University

 For the Sustainable Development of Fishing Village Communities

-In the government's current Basic Plan for Fisheries, the promotion of "Umigyo" (marine business) was positioned to revitalize fishing villages.
-Umigyo refers to initiatives where people in fishing villages utilize the value and charm of regional resources related to the sea and fishing villages to increase income opportunities.
-By cooperating with industries other than fishing and aiming for the development of fishing villages and fisheries that leverage regional characteristics, I believe it holds great potential for turning the fishing and aquatic industries into growth industries.
+In the current national Basic Plan for Fisheries, the promotion of "Umigyo" (ocean-based businesses) was positioned for the revitalization of fishing villages.
+Umigyo refers to initiatives where people in fishing villages utilize the value and appeal of regional resources related to the sea and fishing villages to increase income opportunities.
+It aims for the development of fishing villages and fisheries by collaborating with industries other than fishing and utilizing regional characteristics, and I believe it holds great potential for turning the fishing and marine product industry into a growth industry.

-In my hometown of Choshi City, Chiba Prefecture, activities are underway to revitalize the region with offshore wind power generation as the core.
-The Chamber of Commerce and Industry and the fisheries cooperative are jointly planning wind power maintenance businesses and initiatives to use fishing boats for visitors to go and see the wind power generation.
+In my hometown of Choshi City, Chiba Prefecture, we are also conducting activities aimed at regional revitalization centered on offshore wind power generation.
+The Chamber of Commerce and the Fisheries Cooperative are jointly planning maintenance businesses for wind power generation and initiatives to use fishing boats for visitors to go and see the wind power generation.

-Furthermore, according to overseas examples of wind power generation, an increase in benthos (bottom-dwelling organisms such as polychaetes and small shrimp that serve as fish food) and an aggregation effect that attracts fish like an artificial reef have been confirmed around the fixed foundations supporting offshore wind turbines.
+Furthermore, according to overseas examples of wind power generation, an increase in benthos (benthic organisms such as sandworms and small shrimp that serve as fish food) and an aggregation effect that attracts fish like an artificial reef have been confirmed around the fixed foundations supporting offshore wind turbines.
 It is expected that nursery grounds for juvenile fish can be created in conjunction with offshore wind power.
-It is important for us to cooperate with relevant businesses to ensure a win-win relationship between the local fishing industry and the wind power generation business.
+It is important for us to cooperate with relevant businesses so that the local fishing industry and the wind power generation business have a win-win relationship.

 The reef effect is demonstrated, fishers catch the fish that gather there, and those fish are provided to nearby inns and shops.
-The electricity needed for such business is supplied by wind power.
+The electricity needed for such business is covered by wind power generation.
 I hope this will lead to the birth of a new form of circular industry in the region.

-Life in a fishing village is not originally about one person winning it all.
-Everyone recognizes each other's value, empathizes, and works together to support one another.
-That is a community-based fishing village.
+Life in a fishing village is not originally something where one person wins alone.
+Everyone recognizes each other's value, empathizes, and works together to support it.
+That is a fishing village centered on the community.

 Sustaining the fishing industry also means protecting these rich Japanese seas and nurturing the sustainable lives of fishing villages and the Japanese food culture rooted there.
 Keeping this in mind, I want to work toward the sustainable development of the fishing industry.